e2nIEE/pandapower-homepage/_pages/about.md

 | **pandapower**                                       | <span style="color:green">**Thoroughly validated and easy to parametrize electric models of lines, transformers, switches etc.**</span>        | <span style="color:green">**Console application that is designed for automated evaluations.**</span>                     | <span style="color:green">**Open source code base that can be freely modified and customized.**</span>  |

-This is of course a very broad classification of tools that is only supposed to illustrate the focus of pandapower without doing the diverse landscape of existing tools justice.
-More detailed overviews of existing open source tools can be found for example in
-<a href="https://doi.org/10.1109/TPWRS.2018.2829021" title="L. Thurner, A. Scheidler, F. Schäfer et al, pandapower - an Open Source Python Tool for Convenient Modeling, Analysis and Optimization of Electric Power Systems, IEEE Transactions on Power Systems, 2018.">[1]</a>
+This is of course a very broad classification of tools that is only supposed to illustrate the focus of pandapower without considering the diverse landscape of existing tools.
+A more detailed analysis of existing open source tools and the gap that pandapower closes can be found in <a href="https://doi.org/10.1109/TPWRS.2018.2829021" title="L. Thurner, A. Scheidler, F. Schäfer et al, pandapower - an Open Source Python Tool for Convenient Modeling, Analysis and Optimization of Electric Power Systems, IEEE Transactions on Power Systems, 2018.">[1]</a>.
-,<a href="https://doi.org/10.1016/j.esr.2017.12.002" title="S. Pfenninger, L. Hirth, I. Schlecht et. al - Opening the black box of energy modelling: Strategies and lessons learned, Energy Strategy Reviews, Volume 19, Pages 63-71, 2018">[2]</a>
+Overviews over existing open source tools can also be found in <a href="https://doi.org/10.1016/j.esr.2017.12.002" title="S. Pfenninger, L. Hirth, I. Schlecht et. al - Opening the black box of energy modelling: Strategies and lessons learned, Energy Strategy Reviews, Volume 19, Pages 63-71, 2018">[2]</a>
  or <a href="https://doi.org/10.1109/PES.2009.5275920" title="F. Milano, L. Vanfretti - State of the Art and Future of OSS for Power Systems, 2009 IEEE Power & Energy Society General Meeting, Calgary, AB, 2009">[3]</a>
 .